Blog

 1. Honouring Natural Materials

+When designing a countryside home, choosing authentic materials is one of the most effective ways to create a timeless and welcoming interior.
 Country homes should celebrate authentic, local materials to create a warm, inviting atmosphere.

 Tip: If original beams feel too dark, limewashing them can brighten the space while retaining texture.